Views

 You'll still be able to track student progress and results from your teacher account.

 This Grade 1 science worksheet helps young learners master the five senses through engaging matching and labeling exercises.
-Students connect eyes, ears, nose, tongue, and hands to the sensory inputs they process.
-By matching everyday objects like a saxophone or donut to the corresponding sense, children develop a foundational understanding of biology and observation skills.
+Students connect eyes, ears, nose, tongue, and hands to the sensory inputs they process, developing a foundational understanding of human biology and observation skills.

 At a Glance